 Risk Action to mitigate risk over £2 less.
-This Council pays Inflation rates in the MTFP have £16.46 been reviewed from 2018/19 onwards.
+This Council pays £16.46 Inflation rates in the MTFP have been reviewed from 2018/19 onwards.
 The UKHCA said the situation was threatening the future of the market and that agencies were struggling to recruit staff and maintain quality.
 Similarly residential care providers have expressed similar concerns with the National Living Wage and pension auto-enrolment creating pressures.
 The challenge is to negotiate a fair rate for the cost of care that allows the market to remain healthy and competitive.
 There is little doubt the Council will come under fee pressure.
 For Homecare, the next round of fee negotiations is not anticipated to be until 2018/19 unless providers write in and formally ask for a review in 2017/18.
 For residential care, the contracts allow for an increase based on CPIY.
 However, providers can write in and ask for this increase to be reviewed at any time.
-The Council continues to The Council has seen demographic changes over time and will do so monitor trends of demands for again in the future.
-Changes in service and how this links to population and number of households population changes. have not always translated into The Council has a Social Care increases in service costs.
-Reserve and a £200k Social This issue is relevant to Adult Social Care contingency to allow it to Care where many authorities assume respond to changes in demand that increases in population and in in-year. particular in 65+ age groups will place extra demand on social care budgets.
+The Council has seen demographic changes over time and will do so again in the future.
+Changes in population and number of households The Council continues to monitor trends of demands for service and how this links to population changes. have not always translated into increases in service costs.
+The Council has a Social Care Reserve and a £200k Social This issue is relevant to Adult Social Care where many authorities assume that increases in population and in particular in 65+ age groups will place extra demand on social care budgets.
 Future budgets therefore typically include an "allowance" to compensate for this.
+Care contingency to allow it to respond to changes in demand in-year.
 The Council is expecting to see population changes over the next 5 years but in line with its Adult Social

 Risk Action to mitigate risk Care strategy it will seek to respond to any changes by helping people to live independently as far as possible.
 In December 2015, the NHS outlined a new approach to help ensure that health and care services are built around the needs of local populations.
 Every health and care system (of which LLR is one) was asked to produce a multi-year Sustainability and Transformation Plan (STP), showing how local services will evolve and become sustainable over the next five years.
 As primary, secondary and social care are all under demand pressure this is an important plan.
 The LLR STP has been submitted and has been discussed at the Health and Wellbeing Board.
 Consultation will take place early next year.
 The Council is looking at all opportunities to deliver services efficiently and for the benefit of local people.
 Council officers have been working with BCT colleagues to assess the impact on Adult Social Care (ASC) of planned changes across a range of work streams and will make the case for funding should the situation arise.
 Alongside local action, the Council supports lobbying led by the LGA and others for more central government funding.
 The approach being taken is a 'place based budget' one (single system control total) that looks across organisations at the 'LLR pound' and which focuses on new ways of working and models of care that manage demand and are more efficient.
-There are 5 big issues being tackled including: a) Urgent &amp; emergency careb) Integrated teamsc) General practice resilienced) Service reconfiguratione) Operational efficiency The Council is already working across LLR on joint commissioning opportunities and in some areas has joint teams.
+There are 5 big issues being tackled including: a) Urgent &amp; emergency care b) Integrated teams c) General practice resilience d) Service reconfiguration e) Operational efficiency The Council is already working across LLR on joint commissioning opportunities and in some areas has joint teams.
 There is a strong likelihood that further integration is likely as "health and social care must have a plan" for integration by 2017,